• Skip to primary navigation

 The method

-For most marmalade recipes on this site, we use the whole fruit method, where you immerse the whole fruit in a large volume of cold water, and bring it to a boil, cooking for 1–2 hours, until the fruit is very tender, so soft that you could use your hands to easily tear the fruit apart.
+For most marmalade recipes on this site, we use the whole fruit method, where you immerse the whole fruit in a large volume of cold water, and bring it to a boil, cooking for 1–2 hours, until the fruit is very tender, and so soft that you could use your hands to tear the fruit apart easily.
 With this method, you slice the whole soft fruit, so the cut of the peel can be quite rustic and more coarse, less "refined" than you might want.
 I used this method to make classic orange marmalade, grapefruit marmalade, and even three-fruit marmalade.

 If you want a finer-cut marmalade, start with sliced citrus fruit.
 With this method we are still using the whole fruit, meaning peel, pith, flesh, and all, but we are starting the process with sliced citrus instead of the whole fruit.
 This is the method we are using to make this lime marmalade.